-Psychological drama (masquerading as a romcom), is written and directed by Kristoffer Borgli.
+Psychological thriller (masquerading as a romcom), is written and directed by Kristoffer Borgli.

 Zendaya - Emma